-Tickets are now on sale for How I Learned to Drive at the Samuel J. Friedman Theatre on Broadway.
+Tickets will be on sale soon for How I Learned to Drive at the Samuel J. Friedman Theatre on Broadway.

 Manhattan Theatre Club concludes its 2019-2020 Broadway season with the Broadway premiere of Paula Vogel's Pulitzer Prize-winning masterpiece How I Learned to Drive, reuniting the play's two original stars Tony Award winner Mary-Louise Parker and Tony Award nominee David Morse with director Mark Brokaw.

 How I Learned to Drive originally premiered in 1997, produced by Vineyard Theatre, and would be showered with accolades from the Pulitzer Prize for Drama to Lucille Lortel Awards, Drama Desk Awards, Obie Awards, Drama Critics Circle Awards, and Outer Critics Circle Awards, among others.
 Mary-Louise Parker originated the role of Li’l Bit and David Morse originated the role of Uncle Peck in that production and now return to the roles 23 years later on Broadway.